-Bone broth is rich in a wide array of highly absorbable nutrients like glycine, arginine, proline, chondroitin, glucosomine, magnesium, calcium, potassium, and phosphorus.
-It has been consumed by our ancestors for millions of years and is very popular in the Paleo community and many other diet philosophies, because it supposedly can help heal and seal your gut, oppose inflammation, encourage healthy digestion, support the immune system and inhibit infection by microbes, reduce joint pain and inflammation, promote strong and healthy bones, hair and nail growth and a more balanced nervous system.
+Bone broth is rich in a wide array of highly absorbable nutrients like glycine, arginine, proline, chondroitin, glucosamine, magnesium, calcium, potassium, and phosphorus.
+It has been consumed by our ancestors for millions of years and is very popular in the Paleo community and many other diet philosophies, because it supposedly can help heal and seal your gut, oppose inflammation, encourage healthy digestion, support the immune system, inhibit infection by microbes, reduce joint pain and inflammation, promote strong and healthy bones, hair and nail growth, and a more balanced nervous system.

 Bone Broth is High in Glutamate

 As you can see, it appears the benefits derived from bone broth can target many of the issues associated with gut problems, Candida overgrowth, immunity and more.
 However, it’s important to be aware that bone broth is quite high in free glutamate which can increase your glutamate levels.
 This can be very problematic for anyone who has issues with excess glutamate, which is quite often the case in the individual with Candida overgrowth, sugar and carb addiction, anxiety and panic disorders, OCD, autism spectrum disorders, migraines, hyperactivity, ALS, Parkinson’s, Tourette’s, PANDAS, seizures, multiple sclerosis, fibromyalgia, multiple chemical sensitivity, chronic fatigue, SIBO, and more.